asweeney41/test/README.md

 # test
 This repository is for learning about GitHub

-I am 17
+/nI am 17
-I am in the CS Academy
+/nI am in the CS Academy
-crazy
+/ncrazy